MoistGranniesASA/algofi-asa-list/README.md

 # Algofi - Algorand Standard Assets List

-This is a list of icons for projects on Algorand available for anyone to access.
+This is a list of icons for Algorand projects available for anyone to access.

 ## How to add your token icon